 The thyroid gland is a part of the endocrine system.
 The endocrine system produces hormones that regulate the normal functions of the body.
 The thyroid is a small, butterfly-shaped gland at the base of the throat.
-It has a left lobe and a right lobe.
+It has a left and right lobe.
 The middle of the thyroid gland, where the lobes connect, is called the isthmus.
 The thyroid makes the hormone thyroxine.
 This helps the body regulate: